 If you are concerned your output is not slowing down, it is recommended that you seek the advice of your doctor or stoma care nurse.

-Mother, triathlete, and cross channel swimmer Gill Castle shares her ostomy surgery experiences and explains how coping strategies can have a positive impact on life with a stoma.Read More
+Mother, triathlete, and outdoor swimmer Gill Castle shares her ostomy surgery experiences and explains how coping strategies can have a positive impact on life with a stoma.Read More

 We've complied a list of terms you may have heard, explained simply and clearly.